Inihood1/sippy/README.md

 - **In-Memory Only**: All sessions and carts exist in-memory—no persistence across restarts.
 - **Single Friend**: Only one friend session is supported; multi-party would require extending `Session.participants`.
-- **No Real Deep Linking**: We simulate deep links via manual input/dialog.
+- **No Real Deep Linking**: I simulate deep links via manual input/dialog.
 - **No Firebase**: Real-time sync is mocked via `Provider` updates.

 ---

-## 💡 Suggestions for Improvement

-- **Persistent Backend**: Hook up Firestore or your own API to persist sessions and carts.
-- **Deep Linking**: Implement true deep links so tapping a link opens the app on mobile.
-- **UI Polish**: Add animations (e.g., Hero transitions, Snackbar improvements) and theming.
-- **Multi-User Sessions**: Support more than two participants by expanding session model and UI.
-- **Error Handling**: Show dedicated modals for invalid session IDs or network failures.

----

-Thank you for reviewing!
-Feel free to explore the code and adapt any parts for your own projects.
+Thank you for reviewing!.